Strategy Week

 and Threats” (OT) suboption of the SWOT analysis and was completed on February 23, 2026.
 The

-primary objective is to identify the high-priced market entrants and regulatory barriers for a
+primary objective is to identify the high-potential market entrants and regulatory barriers for a

 Ghanaian businessperson.
 This assignment is the precursor to global business matching and